trychlos/pwix-forms/README.md

 - `checkStatusOverridable`

-    Whether the previous `checkStatusShow` is overridable when instanciating a `Checker` or specifying a field in the panel.
+    Whether the previous `fieldStatusShow` is overridable when instanciating a `Checker` or specifying a field in the panel.

     Defaults to `true`.